-Prerequisites: Math 412, 451, or equivalent experience with abstract mathematics
+Prerequisites: Math 493, or equivalent experience with abstract algebra

-Frequency: Winter (II)

 Student Body: Undergraduates and graduate students from mathematics, statistics, engineering, and other natural and social sciences

-Credit: 3 Credits.

-Recent Texts: None

 Area: Combinatorics

 This course is a rigorous introduction to classical combinatorial theory.
 Concepts and proofs are the foundation, but there are copious applications to modern industrial problem-solving.